 For more information, contact the Teen Center at email@example.com

 It is important that staff, teens and parents have a strong relationship here at the Teen Center.
 All participating youth must complete a membership application and have permission from parents for involvement here.
 We also require that parents sign-off and read the Parent Handbook.
-Demographic information collected is confidential and is used in reporting back to grant funders and the United Way.
+Parent/Guardian will need to accompany the teen upon the initial visit for a quick orientation and teen will need to also bring his/her school ID or PA ID Card.
+Demographic information collected is confidential and is used in reporting back to grant funders.

 Special Events: We host a variety of special events throughout the year.
 Be sure to check our events page for more details.

 Creative Expressions: Teens express themselves on the page, through journal writing, drawing, painting, making a collage etc. They will explore their thoughts, hopes, dreams, goals, relationships and feelings with a creative perspective.

 Speaker Series: This program bridges the gap between local business, law enforcement, and politicians.
 We have developed relationships with Erie Insurance, LECOM, and the City of Erie Mayor’s Office to expose our Teens to different career paths and opportunities within our community.

 Homework Tutoring: Teens are able to get assistance with their homework and class projects from community volunteers; retired and active teachers are often utilized as volunteers.

 Goal Talk Over Dinner: A time when the Teen Center staff engage with program participants over a hot meal on ways to set/achieve short and long term goals.
 Teens are challenged to imagine realistic goals, and create a plan to achieve those goals with the help of caring staff members and volunteers